blockdiag/blockdiag.com/sources/en/blockdiag/embed_diagram.rst

 Get from API
 =============

-:ref:`interactive shell for blockdiag` provides a Web API.
+`interactive shell for blockdiag <http://interactive.blockdiag.com>` provides a Web API.
 When you send some text data, you can get a blockdiagram which is SVG format.

 To use Web API, send a GET request to